Hoppers - a thing of the past? from John Croke

 Next Running Day

-The location of the next meeting will be held in Canberra.
+The location of the next meeting will be held in Berkeley.
 Please refer to your current copy of Garden Rails magazine for details, or contact the Secretary.

 Running Day format